 Run it with:

 The most common pattern.
-Provide a source video and an audio track — Sync generates lip movements matching the audio.
+Provide a source video and an audio track — Sync Labs generates lip movements matching the audio.

 Use the built-in ElevenLabs integration to go from text to lip-synced video in a single call: